What is the difference between Oils vs Acrylic paints?

-Acrylic Pros: Acrylics can be a great alternative to oils if your working in a confined space are working with kids or in a unventilated area.
+Acrylic Pros: Acrylics can be a great alternative to oils if you’re working in a confined space are working with kids or in an unventilated area.
 You just need access to water.
-Acrylics have no smell, and are non toxic.
+Acrylics have no smell and are non-toxic.

 Oil cons: The smell of turpentine

-I work with odourless mineral spirits or ‘Zest It‘ (a thinner made from citrus ) that have a very minimal odour compared to turpentine.
+I work with odourless mineral spirits or ‘Zest It‘ (a thinner made from citrus ) that have a very little odour compared to turpentine.

 Pro tip: The odourless mineral spirit does not cut through the oil as well as pure artist turpentine and if you are using Dammar varnish in your mixes can cause problems.